Incentivized Exploration with Stochastic Covariates: A Two-Stage Mechanism Design for Recommender System

+\item Theoretically, our contributions are two-fold: \begin{itemize} \item \textit{regret bounds:} We establish that \recon{} achieves a regret bound of $\tilde{\mathcal{O}}(\sqrt{KdT})$, scaling efficiently with the feature dimension $d$ and horizon $T$, matching standard contextual bandit rates while satisfying the strict incentive constraints.

+\item \textit{price of incentives:} We formally quantify the \textit{price of incentivizing exploration} \citep{sellke2023price} in the setting of stochastic covariates.
+We derive the minimal cold-start sample complexity $\mathsf{N}(\epsilon)$ required to initialize the learning process.
+This reveals the precise trade-off between the user's incentive budget $\epsilon$ and the platform's exploration efficiency, proving that a larger budget constraint ($\epsilon$) significantly accelerates the transition to the sublinear regret regime. \end{itemize}

-\item Lastly, we validate the effectiveness of \recon{} through its performance in terms of incentive gain and sublinear regret, and its robustness across various environmental and hyperparameter settings in Section \ref{sec: simulation}.
-Additionally, we apply our algorithm to real-world data (personalized warfarin dose allocation) and compare it with other methods to demonstrate its efficacy in Section \ref{sec: real data}. \end{enumerate}
+\item Lastly, we empirically validate the effectiveness of \recon{} through its performance in terms of incentive gain and sublinear regret, and its robustness across various environmental and hyperparameter settings.
+Additionally, we apply our algorithm to a case study, personalized warfarin dose allocation, and compare it with other methods to demonstrate its efficacy. \end{enumerate}

-In $\S$\ref{sec: recommendation protocol}, we introduce the heterogeneous recommendation protocol featuring BIC and the associated challenges. $\S$\ref{sec: algorithm} details the design of our algorithm.
-In $\S$\ref{sec: theory}, we demonstrate that \recon{} upholds the BIC constraint and incurs sublinear regret under the assumption of a Gaussian prior. $\S$\ref{sec: experiment} showcases the effectiveness and robustness of \recon{} through simulations and real-data studies.
-Further discussions on related works in incentivized exploration and its applications in medical trials are presented in Appendix $\S$\ref{ref: related works}.
-Appendices $\S$\ref{app-sec: proof of bic} to $\S$\ref{app-sec: more-sim} provide detailed proofs of Theorem \ref{thm1: sampling sample requirement of n and L} and Theorem \ref{thm: regret upper bound of the RECON}, along with additional experimental details.

 \textbf{Notations.} We denote $[N] = [1,2,..., N]$ where $N$ is a positive integer.
 Define $x \in \bR^{d}$ be a $d$-dimensional random vector.
 The capital $X \in \bR^{d\times d}$ represents a $d\times d$ real-valued matrix.
 Let $I_{d}$ represent a $d\times d$ diagonal identity matrix.
 We use $\mathcal{O}(\cdot)$ to denote the asymptotic complexity.
 We denote $T$ as the time horizon.